-- Tab Size Sets the tab size. - Indent Size Sets the indent size. - Syntax Highlight and Text Wrapping - Enable Syntax Highlighting Enable/Disable the syntax highlighting. - Enable Code Folding Enable/Disable the code folding.
+- Enable Code Folding Enable/Disable the code folding.
 When code folding is enabled multiline annotations are collapsed into a compact icon (a rectangle containing "...)").
-A marker containing a "+" sign becomes available at the left-side of the involved line, allowing the code to be expanded/re-collapsed at will. - Match Parentheses within Comments and Quotes Enable/Disable the matching of parentheses within comments and quotes. - Enable Line Wrapping Enable/Disable the line wrapping. - Font - Font Family Shows the names list of available fonts.
+A marker containing a "+" sign becomes available at the left-side of the involved line, allowing the code to be expanded/re-collapsed at will. - Match Parentheses within Comments and Quotes Enable/Disable the matching of parentheses within comments and quotes. - Enable Line Wrapping Enable/Disable the line wrapping. - Autocomplete - Enable Autocomplete Enable/Disable the autocomplete. - Font - Font Family Shows the names list of available fonts.
 Sets the font for the editor. - Font Size Sets the font size for the editor.

-2.11.4 Modelica Editor
+2.12.4 Modelica Editor